Understanding Exposure Times

 Given the variables in play, there are multiple combinations of parameters that will result in the same reported exposure time.
 So how does one choose?
 There are no hard and fast rules to be applied to all cases.
 However, here are some guidelines to consider.
 The detailed instrument strategy articles may be helpful for specific cases.

 Finally, recall that it is recommended that most datasets obtained with JWST instruments be dithered.
-Each selected dither position is a separate exposure, so the total exposure time you will get depends on the number of dither steps.
-You should note that by default the Exposure Time Calculator is providing information on individual exposures, so you can specify the number of exposures to be the number of dithers expected in order to estimate the impact of multiple dither positions in APT.
+Each selected dither position is a separate exposure, so the total exposure time you will get depends on the number of Groups/Int, Integrations/Exp, and number of dithers.